OpsHubProduct/OIM-Documentation/docs/integrate/integration-configuration.md

   This separation ensures that conversion logic applies only to convertible entity types and does not affect duplicate entities.

 ## Know Behaviors
-* If an entity matches multiple rules or no rules, the system will throw a processing failure.
+* If entity matched multiple rules and no rules, then the sync will be failed with below-mentioned processing failure
   * Example 1: Multiple Routing Rule Match:
     * Row1: `{"condition":"OR","criterias":[{"condition":"EQUALS","field":"type","value":"Bug"},{"condition":"EQUALS","field":"priority","value":"Low"}]}`
     * Row2: `{"condition":"OR","criterias":[{"condition":"EQUALS","field":"type","value":"Feature"},{"condition":"EQUALS","field":"priority","value":"High"}]}`
-    * The entity getting polled has `type = 'Feature'` and `priority = 'Low'`, in this case, multiple routing rules are matched.
+    * The entity read from the end system has `type = 'Feature'` and `priority = 'Low'`, in this case, multiple routing rules are matched.
   * Example 2: No Routing Rule Match
     * Row1: `{"condition":"OR","criterias":[{"condition":"EQUALS","field":"type","value":"Bug"},{"condition":"EQUALS","field":"priority","value":"Low"}]}`
     * Row2: `{"condition":"OR","criterias":[{"condition":"EQUALS","field":"type","value":"Feature"},{"condition":"EQUALS","field":"priority","value":"High"}]}`
-    * The entity getting polled has `type = 'Story'` and `priority = 'Medium'`, in this case, no routing rule is matched.
+    * The entity read from the end system has `type = 'Story'` and `priority = 'Medium'`, in this case, no routing rule is matched.

 <p align="center">
 <img src="../assets/failure-message.png" width="900" />